trans-travel/trans-travel/us/co.md

  * Some providers (notably Children's Hospital) have cut back on transition care, including [cutting back on care for people over age 18](https://www.denverpost.com/2023/07/18/childrens-hospital-colorado-transgender-surgery/?share=se0slhdorisewirvhdgy).
+   While the stated reason is to ensure they have capacity for children under 18, the obvious reason is so they can deny that surgeries are being done at Children's Hospital (since they do not do surgeries for anyone under 18, cutting off 18+ people, despite 18+ people routinely getting care at Children's for other needs, this eliminated all surgeries).

 ## Child Custody / Abuse